 And, after setting a budget or making changes, review it each month until more time has passed, and you see results.
 There are also some innovative banking products that can help you take control of your debt like Manulife One, Canada’s most flexible mortgage.

 Key takeaway: It’s natural to feel worried and stuck when your financial situation, and the economy, seems bleak.
 But as you get clarity about your specific financial challenges and then map those challenges to helpful resources, you’ll feel more stability during a stormy financial time.
 Take control where you can and ask for help where you need it, and you’ll put some power back in your hands, where it belongs.

 To help you map your challenges to potential solutions, you can always speak to a financial professional.

 About the Manulife Bank of Canada Debt Survey

-Now in its eleventh year, the Manulife Bank of Canada poll surveyed 2,001 Canadians in all provinces between ages 20 and 69 with household income of more than $40,000.
-The survey was conducted online by Ipsos between October 14 and October 18, 2021.
+Now in its twelfth year, the Manulife Bank of Canada poll surveyed 2,001 Canadians in all provinces between ages 20 and 69 with household income of more than $40,000.
+The survey was conducted online by Ipsos between October 7 and October 12, 2022.
 National results were weighted by gender, age, region, and education.
 This survey has a credibility interval of +/- 2.5 per cent 19 times out of 20, of what the results would have been had all Canadian adults between the ages of 20 and 69 been surveyed.